greenlsi/randmem/README.md

 INSTRUCTIONS
 ------------

+To compile benchmark for 32-bit systems type:
+$ make 32bit

+For 64-bit systems:
+$ make all

+To clean installation:
+$ make clean

 With Terminal pointing to the directory containing the execution files, each benchmark program can be run using the usual
 $ ./program_name command